Server Lock Files

 configurable.
 For example, setting the server.locks.dir

 configures the server to use the directory name /p4/data/locks for creating and managing lock files.
-Note, when setting the server.locks.dir configurable the setting is dynamic; no restart of the Perforce Server is required and the server starts using the new setting immediately.
+Note, when setting the server.locks.dir configurable the setting is dynamic; no server restart is required and the server starts using the new setting immediately.

 Server lock files in the server.locks